 Taffy.
 The biggest complaint with taffy — which includes taffy-like confections such as Tootsie Rolls — is that you’re supposed to stay away from it if you have braces.
 For kids with a mouth full of dental hardware, it can arguably be the cruelest treat of all.

 Halloween pencils.
 Pencils taste bad and can put splinters in your tongue.
-But seriously, both kids agree the problem with pencils is that they usually get tossed in a drawer, unused, and never to be seen again.
+I’m sure that’s why they usually get tossed in a drawer, unused, and never to be seen again.

 Black licorice.
-When I was a kid black licorice was pretty darn popular.
 Nina says it tastes too much like rubber.
 I wonder if Goodyear knows about this.

 Pretzels.
-Can we just give the healthy snacks a rest for one day?
+Matthew’s biggest complaint is that they’re usually stale.
+Besides, it’s Halloween; so can we just give the healthy snacks a rest for one day?
 Please?
 What’s next — celery stalks?
-Matthew’s biggest complaint is that they’re usually stale.
-I’m talkin’ about the pretzels, not the celery.

 What?
 Hey, now … Don’t look at me.